JamesTurnerGit/bink_tech-test/README.md

 write all tests before refactoring anything!
-Then get working on heroku

-consider history re-search as find/new path consider renaming search to new

 refactor google search api
-get rid of "@random_noun" in search path sessions over singleton
+sessions over singleton

-style table
+make main view into partials.

 make it really pretty

-make border of images changed based on last colour make main view into partials.
+new font
+"green happiness" on it's own line max-width for items

 # odd choices
 helpers not tested as it's a single line method that returns a random result